 To reduce the potential impacts due to landform alteration, the proposed project includes a number of minimization and mitigation measures.
 First, Caltrans will prepare a contour grading plan that reduces the engineered appearance of cut and fill slopes throughout the project's boundaries.
 The contour-grading plan will use slope-rounding and other techniques to create natural-looking landforms.
 Second, landforms that are created on the ocean side of the new highway that would potentially affect ocean views and/or look unnatural will be removed to the extent practicable or contour-graded to appear natural.
 And third, except for a few small portions of the existing roadway that will be maintained for State Parks' public recreational uses (see Public Access section above), the existing roadway will be restored to a naturally-appearing condition to the greatest extent feasible, i.e. all existing asphalt and road base along the length of the abandoned roadway will be removed and the existing landform of the abandoned roadway will be re-contoured to resemble natural landforms and re-vegetated with appropriate native plant species.
 These minimization and mitigation measures are adequate to reduce the project's impacts on landform alteration for most of the project.
+However, along the northernmost part of the realigned highway, substantial grading and landform alteration is proposed.
+Earthwork here would extend to around 150 feet from the pavement edge as opposed to only 30 or so feet elsewhere along the proposed realignment.
+In this location there is only a half percent elevation gain.
+Thus, with a revised curvature and narrower footprint of 5/3 foot shoulders with no backing, some amount of earthwork may be eliminated.
+The Commission acknowledges that it is uncertain as to whether or not adding a safe access into the northern parking area, as required be considered by Special Condition 2(b), will increase or decrease grading, but given the fact that this area is where the current alignment and the new alignment will be converging, there may be opportunities to take advantage of areas already graded for the existing highway and shoulder.

-However, as discussed in the Public Access Section above, Special Condition 2(b) requires that the project plans be revised to provide for a left turn lane and connector access road to the Northern Trailhead Parking Access area along the northernmost part of the realigned highway.
-This component of the revised project will require fairly extensive grading and landform alteration to accommodate the turn lane and connector access road, which could impact visual resources in this area due to the creation of unnatural landforms.
-Special Condition 2(b) also requires that the grading and landform alteration necessary to accommodate the turn lane and connector road be minimized to the maximum extent feasible.
-Thus, with the above proposed minimization and mitigation measures and as conditioned, the proposed project is consistent with Coastal Act Section 30251 and LCP Visual and Scenic Resources Policy 5 with respect to landform alteration.
+In any event, the plans for this segment of the new roadway will need to be revised to provide for a turn lane, or its equivalent, and this may present new opportunities for reducing the substantial grading proposed in this area.
+Therefore, Special Condition 2(b) requires that the grading and landform alteration in this location be minimized to the maximum extent feasible.
+With the above proposed minimization and mitigation measures and as conditioned, the proposed project is consistent with Coastal Act Section 30251 and LCP Visual and Scenic Resources Policy 5 with respect to landform alteration.